The City of Tucson is currently accepting projects for the Brownfields environmental assessment grant program

 South 12th Avenue Business and Cultural Corridor - La Doce: The City of Tucson received a $300,000 U.S. Environmental Protection Agency (EPA) Brownfields Assessment Grant award to conduct environmental assessments in La Doce.

 Former Flint Oil Site: The City of Tucson is conducting environmental site assessments at the Former Flint Oil Site to update its knowledge of real and potential environmental impacts at the site.
 Environmental reports for this site are available here.

 - Spring 2020 - A Phase I Environmental Site Assessment and a comprehensive asbestos and lead-based paint survey of the former office building were conducted.

-- April/May 2020 - A Phase II Environmental Site Assessment will be conducted to investigate Recognized Environmental Conditions (RECs) identified in the Phase I Environmental Site Assessment.
-Phase II Environmental Site Assessment activities include environmental sampling and analysis.
-The results of the Phase II Environmental Site Assessment will help inform any remedial actions necessary for this property for future redevelopment.
-The Phase II Environmental Site Assessment report will be made available after assessment activities are completed.
+- April-June 2020 - A Phase II Environmental Site Assessment was conducted to investigate Recognized Environmental Conditions (RECs) identified in the Phase I Environmental Site Assessment.
+Phase II Environmental Site Assessment activities included soil and soil vapor sampling and analysis.
+The results of the Phase II Environmental Site Assessment will help inform any remedial actions necessary at this property for future redevelopment.

 - July 2020 - The site was accepted into the Arizona Department of Environmental Quality's Voluntary Remediation Program (VRP).